 First things first, “distressed” denim covers a wide spectrum in the present, from sanded or faded to full-on rips and embellishments.

 On the low end, a “distressed” pair of jeans usually doesn’t feature full-on rips – although it gets pretty close.
-Rather, you’ll come across lighter patches along the front and back, some whiskering for a broken-in look, and, at most, some wearing away at the surface, so that the white threads are exposed.
+Rather, you’ll come across lighter patches along the front and back and some whiskering for a broken-in look.
+At most, some wearing away at the surface, so that the white threads are exposed.

 As the next step up, there’s “ripped” and “destructed.”
 Although labels treat them as one in the same, “ripped” jeans are essentially that: A few slashes, maybe blown-out knees, but nothing more.
 At its core, it’s taking your typical slim or skinny jeans and cutting them up in a few places.

 “Destructed,” rather, blends rips and distressing, covering nearly the full spectrum.
 You’ll notice some fading, raw edges, and exposed threads, see spots worn nearly all the way through, and a few rips near the knees or along the upper thighs.

 As a third level, there’s shredded denim, occasionally called “Eurotrash” denim.
 DSquared2 exemplifies the aesthetic, but in a nutshell, you’ll see more rips, they cover more of the surface, and embellishments like paint splattering, bleach, studs, and embroidery give it an over-the-top character.

 It kind of gets into Jersey Shore/Ed Hardy territory, so tread carefully.

 Like with wide-legged jeans, distressed jeans walk the line between an edgy statement piece and sloppy.
 What’s the difference between them?
 Simply put, it all comes down to fit, color, and add-ons.